MicroPasts/micropasts-docs/docs/projects/creating-a-new-project.md

+Before you begin, you need to remember several things about PYBOSSA.

+1. No assets are stored within the platform
+2. Your images or files that you want people to work on, must be accessible on an http link

-!!! question "How do I open this page?"
+!!! question "How do I open these pages?"

     You must be registered to access these pages.